You want smart political talk without the meltdowns?

 Thank you, George.

-Uh let's get some facts on the table first.
+Let's get some facts on the table first.

 As DNC chair, you didn't have the power on your own to replace Hillary on the ticket.

-And so I had to uh put it on the table, George, because I was under tremendous pressure uh after uh Secretary Clinton fainted to have a quote unquote plan B. I didn't want a plan B. Plan A was great for me.
+And so I had to put it on the table, George, because I was under tremendous pressure after Secretary Clinton feigned it to have a quote-unquote Plan B.

-So how how how serious was this?
+So how serious was this?

-You write that you got a call from Vice President Biden at the time.
+You're right that you got a call from Vice President Biden at the time.

-Did you mention this to the vice president?
+Did you mention this to the Vice President?

 No, I did not.